Sciss/Eisenkraut/README.md

 ### installing supercollider

-Eisenkraut uses the [SuperCollider](http://supercollider.sourceforge.net/) server as the audio playback engine.
+Eisenkraut uses the [SuperCollider](https://supercollider.github.io/) server as the audio playback engine.
 You need to install a recent SuperCollider 3 version to run this software.
-The recommended version is SuperCollider 3.6.3 or 3.6.5.
+The recommended versions of SuperCollider are 3.7.0, 3.6.3 or 3.6.5.
-__Warning:__ The widely circulated version 3.6.6 of SuperCollider is defect, in particular the multi-channel support for streaming sound-files is broken, a crucial featured required by Eisenkraut.
-While installers for 3.6.5 exists for OS X and Windows, the situation for Linux is a bit more complicated:
+__Warning:__ The version 3.6.6 of SuperCollider is defect, in particular the multi-channel support for streaming sound-files is broken.

-Linux: You must find the older package version `3.6.3~repack-7` for Debian or `1:3.6.3-0ubuntu1~oneiric1` for Ubuntu.

-- Ubuntu: Here is graphical tutorial on installing old package versions for Ubuntu: http://www.howtogeek.com/117929/how-to-downgrade-packages-on-ubuntu/
-- Debian: You can find the old packages here: http://snapshot.debian.org/package/supercollider/1%3A3.6.3~repack-7/ - note that you must also install the dependencies this way (`libscsynth1`, `supercollider-common`, `supercollider-server`, etc.), using `sudo dpkg -i <downloaded-deb-file>`.

-You may then also want to inhibit automatic updates of SuperCollider which would proceed to the broken 3.6.6:

-    sudo apt-mark hold supercollider

-If you want to build SuperCollider from source, we have compiled the required steps to build 3.6.5 on Debian here: https://gist.github.com/Sciss/0567b4236a1a9450265b

 ### starting eisenkraut